 Some infections have no real aim, and many initial infections only load installation software.
 In this case, access to the infected computers is sold to the highest bidder, who then uses the installer (Trojan loader) to install the final Trojan horse.

-The most common vectors for infection are:
+The most common vectors for infections are aa follows:

-malicious websites (popular websites that have been infected, or malicious websites on which victims are tricked by advertising displayed on the sites or in emails, or links included in emails);
+malicious websites (popular websites that have been infected, or malicious websites on which victims are tricked by advertising displayed on the sites or in e-mails or links included in e-mails);

 - infected attachments;